crowdsecurity/crowdsec/docs/v1.X/docs/getting_started/installation.md

 The process should take less than a minute, [please report if there are any issues]({{v1X.wizard.bugreport}}).

 You are then ready to [take a tour](/Crowdsec/v1/getting_started/crowdsec-tour/) of your freshly deployed {{v1X.crowdsec.name}} !

+!!! info
+        Keep in mind the {{v1X.crowdsec.name}} is only in charge of the "detection", and won't block anything on its own.
+You need to deploy a {{v1X.bouncers.Htmlname}} to "apply" decisions.

 ## Binary installation